Understanding the Importance of Pay Stubs Why Employees and Employers Must Keep Them

 How long should I keep my pay stubs?

-It’s recommended to keep them for 3–7 years for tax and audit purposes.
+It is recommended to retain pay stubs for 3–7 years for tax, audit, and legal purposes.

 Are digital copies of pay stubs valid?